rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/manage-app1.md

+### Step 3: Add the IPADDRESS to the whitelist for each PDB.

   Each policy is represented by an access control list (ACL) containing hosts that are allowed access to a specific database service.
 Local listeners and server processes validate all inbound client connections against the ACL.

-   Once the firewall is set and listener is resarted, We will need to register the ipaddress of every connection can be accapted per PDB.
-We are assestially createing a whitelist of all ipaddress that can connect to it.
+   Once the firewall is set and listener is resarted, We will need to register the ipaddress of every connection that can be accepted per PDB.
+We are creating a whitelist of all ipaddress that can connect to a service.
+In our multitenant environment, CDB1 and PDB1 are both services.
+We can add additional user defined service and add whitelist to them as well.

-   Below are the steps to configure the DB for PDB isolation using  Database service firewall.
+First try to connect to PDB1 without registering any Ipaddress.

+sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba

    SQL> show pdbs